 Cost and Value:

-Aluminum alloy bats are made with a variety of different metals, each with distinct traits such as the density of the alloy and length of the bat.
+Aluminum alloy bats are made with various metals, each with distinct traits such as the density of the alloy and length of the bat.
 One can assume the more expensive the bat, the higher quality it is, even if this is not always true.

 When buying an aluminum bat, you may notice cheaper models losing durability and value over a shorter time than a market value bat.
 Nonetheless, aluminum bats are often more affordable than composites with similar upside.